Finding a Top Financial Advisor Firm in Hawaii

 Cadinha & Co.

-At the top of our Hawaii list is Cadinha & Co.
-The firm's clients include both non-high-net-worth and high-net-worth individuals, as well as charitable organizations and businesses.
+Founded in 1979, Cadinha & Co. in Honolulu is the oldest firm on this list.
+Cadinha's clients include both non-high-net-worth and high-net-worth individuals, as well as charitable organizations and businesses.
 To work with the firm, you'll need at least $1 million in investable assets.

-As a fee-only firm, advisors at Cadinha do not receive third-party commissions.
+As a fee-only firm, advisors at Cadinha & Co. do not receive third-party commissions.
 They only receive advisory fees directly from clients.
-As a result, they are not subject to a potential conflict of interest.
+As a result, they are not subject to the same potential conflicts of interest that fee-based firms often face.

 Cadinha & Co. tailors its investment management services and investment strategies to the individual objectives and needs of its clients.
 Advisors meet with new clients to determine their investment profile by compiling information on their overall financial situation, investment objectives and risk tolerance.

-Advisors at Cadinha use several different types of investments to populate client portfolios.
+Advisors at Cadinha use a variety of asset types to populate client portfolios.
 These include stocks, warrants, commercial paper, certificates of deposit (CDs), government securities, currencies, commodities, real estate investment trusts (REITs), exchange-traded funds (ETFs) and mutual funds.
 To best evaluate investments, advisors use top-down analysis, fundamental analysis and technical analysis.

 The Rice Partnership

 Alongside its advisory services, the firm also offers tax and estate planning services for individuals.
 For businesses, it offers mergers and acquisition services along with capital markets options.
-The firm is also the whole owner of Wealthjar Investment Advisory, LLC, a separate advisory firm that offers automated portfolio management services through the Schwab Institutional Intelligent Portfolios investment management platform.
-For clients interested in a robo-advisor with lower fees, Wealthjar could be an attractive option.
+The firm is also the sole owner of Wealthjar Investment Advisory, LLC, a separate advisory firm that offers automated portfolio management services through the Schwab Institutional Intelligent Portfolios investment management platform.
+For clients interested in a robo-advisor with lower fees, Wealthjar could be an alternative to The Rice Partnership.

 Andrews Advisory Associates

 Andrews Advisory Associates is a fee-only advisory firm, meaning it only earns income from the management fees its clients pay.
-Among the firm’s advisors, there are several Certified Financial Planner™ (CFP®).
+There are several CFP® professionals on staff, as well as one CFA.

-You’ll need at least $250,000 in investable assets to be a client of Andrews Advisory.
+You’ll need at least $250,000 in investable assets to receive investment management services, although the minimum for comprehensive wealth management is $1 million.
 The firm works with individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.

 The firm offers a range of services including discretionary and non-discretionary investment management services, retirement plan investment management services and financial planning services.